Accounts

 When comparing to Premier League averages:

-- Matchday Income: Palace’s 7% of total revenue significantly lags the typical league average of around 15%, suggesting potential for growth in this area
+• Matchday Income: Palace's 7% of total revenue significantly lags the typical league average of around 15%

-- Wages to Revenue Ratio: At 71%, Palace spends more on wages proportionally than the league average of 60-65%, though this has improved from the previous year’s 73%
+• Wages to Revenue Ratio: At 71%, Palace spends more on wages proportionally than the league average of 60-65%

-- Broadcast Dependence: The club’s 77% reliance on broadcasting considerably exceeds the league average of approximately 65%, reflecting their dependence on TV revenues
+• Broadcast Dependence: The club's 77% reliance on broadcasting considerably exceeds the league average of approximately 65%

 Financial Position Strengthening

-Total debt levels rose to ยฃ84.5 million, partially due to the increased transfer spending, but the club’s ability to service this debt has improved alongside revenue growth.
-The ยฃ37.5 million capital raise initiated during the financial year (completing in January 2025) provided additional financial firepower for future investments.
+Total debt levels rose to £84.5 million, partially due to the increased transfer spending, but the club's ability to service this debt has improved alongside revenue growth.
+The £37.5 million capital raise initiated during the financial year provided additional financial firepower for future investments.

 Strategic Approach